brettz9/imf/README.md

 1. Add utility for auto-setting `document.title`, `html.lang`, and
     `html.dir`
+1. Support JSONP (allowing for multi-line template strings or other deviants from non-JSON syntax like single quotes).
 1. Add logic to recover if file like `en-US.json` is not present but `en.json` is (might enhance `getJSON` errBack to capture thrown object with file property